naman14310/Interview_Prep/Coding Notes/DP/Catalan Numbers.md

 ### 1. Unique Binary Search Trees
-Given an integer n, return the number of structurally unique BST's (binary search trees) which has exactly n nodes of unique values from 1 to n.
+Given an integer n, return the number of structurally unique BST's which has exactly n nodes of unique values from 1 to n.

 ![img](https://assets.leetcode.com/uploads/2021/01/18/uniquebstn3.jpg)